An official website of the United States Government

 All told, the Oklahoma lost 429 men that day.
 Thirty-two men who had been trapped inside its upturned hull were rescued days later.

 In the aftermath of the attacks, it took a while for official death notices to go out.
-According to the Dayton Daily News, Ward's parents didn't learn of his official death until Feb.
+According to the Dayton Daily News, Ward's parents didn't officially learn of his death until Feb.
 20, 1942.

 Despite the chaos of that fateful day, Ward's valor didn't go unnoticed.
 He was quickly nominated for the Medal of Honor, which was mailed to his parents in Springfield in March 1942, along with a letter from President Franklin D. Roosevelt and Navy Secretary Frank Knox.